 Perhaps the most common sort of obscure glass is satin glass, which has been chemically treated to stop it from being transparent, while still allowing large amounts of light through.
 Immediately distinctive with its smooth, frosted appearance, satin glass is a versatile and popular form of obscure glass – though many, many more types exist.

 How is obscure glass made?

-From our two toughening plants to our state of the art computer numerical cutting machine and our most recent laminating kiln – we have the equipment to create a wide range of glass designs.
+From our two toughening plants to our state-of-the-art computer numerical cutting machine and our most recent laminating kiln – we have the equipment to create a wide range of glass designs.
 As obscure glass is by far one of the most popular applications for commercial and residential buildings that we produce, we often get asked how we do it!

-To create frosted glass, regular sheet glass is acid etched to create a pitted surface on one side of the glass.
+To create frosted glass, regular sheet glass are acid etched to create a pitted surface on one side of the glass.
 This results in the transparency of the glass pane, which scatters light when it passes through, helping to blur the images but still letting through the light.

 What is the difference between frosted and obscure glass?